sriyachakravarthy/EDGE_LLM_FINAL_SUBMISSION/README.md

 #### Running the tasks

-Tasks on the downloaded models were run using the following code
+Tasks on the downloaded models should be run using the following code

 ```
 # remove -r latest if reusing previous examples is not intended
 opencompass --datasets [name of the dataset] --hf-type chat (base for phi2) \